harikaduyu/data-modeling-sparkify/README.md

 1. time - timestamps of records in songplays broken down into specific units
    - start_time, hour, day, week, month, year, weekday

 Duplicate values in the tables are eliminated with the upsert constraints in insert queries.
+In case the subscription of a user changes to `paid` from `free` we do an update on duplicate to reflect this change in the database.

 ## Run locally